NateKonigkramer214/Ven1M/README.md

-- 👋 Hi, I’m Nathan
+- Hi, I’m Nathan
-- 👀 I’m interested in software development.
+- I’m interested in software development.
-- 🌱 I’m currently learning Software development
+- I’m currently learning Software development at techtorium
-- 📫 How to reach me on nathankonigkramer85@gmail.com
+- How to reach me on nathankonigkramer85@gmail.com

 <!---
 Ven1M/Ven1M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.